Association of Chartered Certified Accountants: Kenya

 ACCA is recognised in Kenya and has an office in the country.
 Some universities offer ACCA.

 Namibia

 ACCA was awarded full and unconditional accreditation status as a professional body in Namibia by the statutory Public Accountants' and Auditors' Board (PAAB) on 24 November 2016.
 The PAAB is a statutory body established to oversee the profession and maintain a register of persons entitled to work or practise as public accountants or public auditors in Namibia.

 South Africa

-Although ACCA holds recognition for statutory tax purposes, it has no agreement with any accountancy body in South Africa, while ICAEW, ICAS and CA Ireland have agreements with South African Institute of Chartered Accountants.On the 6th of July 2023, the Independent Regulatory Board for Auditors, formally accredited the ACCA as an additional route for future members to attain the Registered Auditor in South Africa.
-Only members of the ACCA and South African Institute of Chartered Accountants can carry out External Audits in the country from the 1st of April 2024.
+Although ACCA holds recognition for statutory tax purposes, it has no agreement with any accountancy body in South Africa, while ICAEW, ICAS and CA Ireland have agreements with South African Institute of Chartered Accountants.On 6 July 2023, the Independent Regulatory Board for Auditors, formally accredited the ACCA as an additional route for future members to attain the Registered Auditor in South Africa.
+Only members of the ACCA and South African Institute of Chartered Accountants can carry out External Audits in the country from 1 April 2024.